trietvo3105/Object-tracking-with-Flownet/README.md

 We adopt a pre-trained FlowNetS into our project for object tracking.
 The pre-trained weight can be download at: [weight](https://drive.google.com/drive/folders/16eo3p9dO_vmssxRoZCmWkTpNjKRzJzn5).
 This model is trained on FlyingChair dataset, which contains a huge number of synthesized images (64GB).

-In terms of implementation, we reuse the implementation of [@ClementPinard](https://github.com/ClementPinard/FlowNetPytorch).
+In terms of implementation, thanks to [@ClementPinard](https://github.com/ClementPinard), we reuse his concrete and precise Pytorch implementation, which can be found [here](https://github.com/ClementPinard/FlowNetPytorch).

 ### Input processing